-The longest route of the MagnifiCat – one of our oldest events – spans 128 miles (200km) and will drag you over more than 6,500ft (2,000m) of hill climbing action.
-Based on the UCI European Golden Bike Events model, the route is a simple anti-clockwise loop that begins in Newbury – although the simplicity stops there as you won’t return for hours!
+The longest route of the MagnifiCat – one of our oldest events – spans 124 miles and will drag you over more than 6,500ft (2,000m) of hill climbing action.
+Based on the UCI European Golden Bike Events model, the route is a simple anti-clockwise loop that begins in Newbury.

 There’s enough climbing action in this ride to keep your legs turning over – and the most challenging of them all can be despatched first of all as the long stretch from Combe to Ibthorpe is up first.
 Once this is over with, you’ll plunge back down to the level from which you’ve just climbed, before another steep test for the legs just after the 20-mile marker.